Home

 Andesite Andesite is a gray to black volcanic rock.
 It is generally erupted from stratovolcanoes as thick lava flows.
 It can also generate strong explosive eruptions to form pyroclastic flows.

-Basalt-lava Basalt Lava - Basalt is a hard, black volcanic rock.
+Basalt-lava Basalt - Basalt is a hard, black volcanic rock.
 Less than ½ of the weight of basalt is silica (SiO2).
 Because of basalt's low silica content, it has a low viscosity (resistance to flow).
 This enables basaltic lava to flow quickly and allows volcanic gases to escape without explosive events.

 Dacite Dacite lava is most often light gray, but can be dark gray to black.
 It is one of the most common rock types associated with enormous Plinian-style eruptions.